-- 321. Physiology.
+321. PHYSIOLOGY.
 This course consists of lectures, conferences, and laboratory work, designed to cover the essentials in physiology for first year medical students.
 It or its equivalent is also required of all graduate students majoring in physiology.
 Tuesday, Thursday, and Saturday morning during the second semester.
-[8] Dr. Park and Staff. - 322.
-Physiological Techniques and Preparations.
+[8] Dr. Park and Staff.

+322. PHYSIOLOGICAL TECHNIQUES AND PREPARATIONS.
 A course designed for advanced students.
 Hours and credit by arrangement.
-Dr. Park and Staff. - 323.
-Advanced Physiology.
+Dr. Park and Staff.

+323. ADVANCED PHYSIOLOGY.
 This course deals with special topics in physiology and consists of laboratory work and conferences.
 Open to students who have had Course 321 or its equivalent.
-Hours and credit by arrangement.
-Dr. Park and Staff. - 399.
-Research.
-Facilities for research can be provided for a limited number of adequately prepared students.
 Hours and credit by arrangement.
 Dr. Park and Staff.